-Ozark National and NIS combined total revenues of \$106.2 million and net earnings of \$17.1 million for the eleven months subsequent to January 31, 2019 have been included in the Consolidated Statements of Earnings for the year ended December 31, 2019.
-These results for segment reporting purposes have been combined in the Acquired Businesses segment.
+For the year ended December 31, 2019, Ozark National and NIS combined total revenues of \$106.2 million and net earnings of \$17.1 million for the eleven months subsequent to January 31, 2019 were included in the Consolidated Statements of Earnings.
+These results for segment reporting purposes are combined in the Acquired Businesses segment.